htkhiem/.emacs.d/README.md

 - `C-s`: search
 - `M-x query-replace RET (search phrase) RET (replacement)`: search-and-replace

+### Font size control
+Pratically zooming.
+Works in GTK mode only (for terminal mode, change your terminal font size instead - Emacs cannot control that).
+- `C-mouse wheel up`: Increments font size
+- `C-mouse wheel down`: Decrements font size

 ### Vietnamese input
 - `C-\`: toggles between English and Vietnamese Telex mode (uses built-in `leim`, no need for, and not affected by, ibus).
 Note: Emacs defaults to English on startup.

 ### Automatic code formatting
 - `M-x RET f-a-b`: format all buffers to their respective code standards.

-Note: See https://github.com/lassik/emacs-format-all-the-code for external dependencies, such as clang for formatting C/C++ code.
+Note: See `https://github.com/lassik/emacs-format-all-the-code` for external dependencies, such as clang for formatting C/C++ code.

 ### File/window operations
 - `<F8>`: open neotree sidepane (navigate using the same keys as above, enter/space to open folders or files)